Color Theories to Back-up Your Design

 There is more to color than what initially meets the eye; it is how people react to it.
-Color is an essential factor of any design and we should know how to make the most out of it.
-In truth, once we know what colors represent to whom and what a particular color works with what, we can take advantage of this single design element to make people actually respond.
+Color is essential in any design, and we should know how to make the most out of it.
+In truth, once we know what colors represent whom and what a particular color works with what, we can take advantage of this single design element to make people respond.

 Colors and Their Meaning

-To help further discuss how to use colors, let me just enumerate insights on how the general public perceive and relate to color.
-Here are the basic colors and how most people generally relate with them.
-Do take note, however, that these may change depending on the color’s saturation and intensity.
+To help further discuss how to use colors, let me enumerate insights on how the general public relates to and perceives color.
+Here are the primary colors and how most people generally relate to them.
+However, note that these may change depending on the color’s saturation and intensity.

 These are the colors that we often associate with fire and energy.
-These colors tend to elevate forward in space and attract a lot of attention.
-In this regard, it is helpful to note that it can overwhelm your content if not utilized properly.
+These colors tend to elevate forward in space and attract attention.
+It is helpful to note that it can overwhelm your content if not utilized properly.

-Red– this color is often associated with fiery passion or anger, and/or an overwhelming sense of danger or excitement.
-Along with orange, red is a very appetizing color, thus its use in countless advertisements of food.
-In the east, especially in China, people regard red as a lucky color.
-As a color that one can associate with power, energy and speed, it can be best used for sports items and for parts of the design that needs to evoke action from the audience.
+This color is often associated with fiery passion or anger and an overwhelming sense of danger or excitement.
+Along with orange, red is a very appetizing color.
+Thus, designers use red in countless food advertisements.
+People regard red as a lucky color in the east, especially in China.
+As a color that one can associate with power, energy, and speed, it can be best used for sports items and for parts of the design that needs to evoke action from the audience.

-Pink– when white is added to red.
-Red’s usually strong character is subdued and from being fiery and powerful becomes associated with gentleness and femininity.
+Red’s usually strong character is subdued when white is added to red, and fiery and powerful becomes associated with gentleness and femininity.
 It is even used to signify tenderness and love.

-Orange– A mixture of red and yellow, is almost as fiery as red and as joyful as yellow.
-It is associated with autumn, summer and citrus fruits (thus the color’s name) and can stimulate appetite quite well.
+A mixture of red and yellow is almost as fiery as red and as joyful as yellow.
+It is associated with autumn, summer, and citrus fruits (thus the color’s name) and can stimulate appetite reasonably well.
 Orange usually represents happiness, enthusiasm, encouragement, and energy.
 It may also mean creativity and affordability.

 If warm colors advance in space, cool colors do the opposite; they recede and rarely overpower other elements in the design.
-These colors are often associated with the sea and the sky and often are used to indicate stability and serenity.
+These colors are often associated with the sea and the sky and indicate stability and serenity.

-Green– the color of nature.
-You can always use it in promoting environmental products and fresh, healthy food.
-This color symbolizes hope, growth, fertility and youth.
-Many people also associate this color with money and worldliness, as people would go “green” in envy.
+The color of nature.
+You can always use it to promote environmental products and fresh, healthy food.
+This color symbolizes hope, growth, fertility, and youth.
+Many people associate this color with money and worldliness, as people would go “green” in envy.

-Blue– the color of the sky and the sea.
+Blue is the color of the sky and the sea.
 It symbolizes tranquility, truth and trust, security and unity.
-If warm colors can boost appetite, blue have the tendency to suppress it since almost no food comes naturally in blue.
-This color also has a very calming effect and is usually used as a background color to countless print and online designs.
+If warm colors can boost appetite, blue tends to suppress it since almost no food comes naturally in blue.
+This color also has a calming effect and is usually used as a background color for countless print and online designs.

-Purple– A mixture of energetic red and stable blue, it is often related to mystery and wealth.
-This color can be used to signify power, ambition, creativity, wisdom, romance and magic.
+A vibrant red and stable blue mixture is often related to mystery and wealth.
+This color can signify power, ambition, creativity, wisdom, romance, and magic.

-As the name suggests, they neutralize other colors, both warm and cool, which could be overpowering on their own.
-They are subtle in nature and often give a sense of space, thus highlighting other elements with stronger qualities.
-Neutrals go best with anything, and could be used in almost any design.
+As the name suggests, they neutralize other colors, both warm and relaxed, which could be overpowering on their own.
+They are subtle and often give a sense of space, thus highlighting other elements with more robust qualities.
+Neutrals go best with anything and could be used in almost any design.

-White– The color of peace, purity and simplicity.
-Lends a sense of space to your design since any color (except perhaps for yellow) would be highlighted.
-It also signify cleanliness thus its usage in hospitals and many health-related products.
+This color represents peace, purity, and simplicity.
+It lends a sense of space to your design since any color (except perhaps for yellow) would be highlighted.
+It also signifies cleanliness, thus its usage in hospitals and many health-related products.

-Brown– Can be associated with stability and reliability.
-Being the color of the earth, can signify feelings that are of rustic and sentimental nature.
-It can also signify reliability, safety, endurance and as sense of home.
+Brown can be associated with stability and reliability.
+Being the color of the earth can signify feelings that are of rustic and sentimental nature.
+It can also indicate reliability, safety, endurance, and a sense of home.
 Different tones of brown or near browns make perfect backgrounds since they can help other colors stand out.